pkpkpk/cljs-node-io/readme.md

   * __transit object stream??__

   * __PROBLEMS__
+    - test ns specific temp file that doesnt have delete-on-exit listeners
+    - if file is deleted make sure event listeners are removed? (delete on exit) -find way to manage deletion listeners
     * slurp + spit encodings are broken
     * sslurp assumes file with extension, whereas slurp (should) opens reader variable types
     * delete-file should handle absolute paths, not just file objects